gaste/gringo-wrapper/README.md

 ```
  - If you specify one or more files, gringo-wrapper will read the contents of that files and print the grounded program on the standard output.
  - If you do not specify a filename, use the standard input to specify the logic program to ground.
 Note that the input has to be delimited by EOF (which can be done in the console using `CTRL+D` on Unix machines and `CTRL+Z` on Windows machines).
- - Call `gringo-wrapper -h` for all options
+ - Call `gringo-wrapper -h` for all options.

 ## Building
 This project is managed using [Apache Maven](https://maven.apache.org/).